GabrieleGiannessi/hcb_infilling/README.md

 an example of how to compare HCB beam search to standard beam search on the Brown corpus.
 Please feel free to inspect the differences between the methods by beginning at `hcb_infilling/decode.py`.

-For questions, don't hesitate to make an issue here, or to reach out to ccbreen@mit.edu, rcalef@mit.edu, asapp@mit.edu, or cabrooks@princeton.edu.
+For questions, don't hesitate to make an issue here.
 Happy infilling!